-Beyond the language and vision domains, model merging has also been explored in the context of ASR \cite{ducorroy25_interspeech,tan2021novo}.
-An early approach, Divide-and-Merge (DAM) \cite{tan2021novo}, trained multiple models on different subsets of the dataset and subsequently combined them using genetic algorithms and SGD-based fine-tuning to merge the resulting acoustic models.
-More recently, model merging has been successfully applied to Whisper-based models fine-tuned for dysarthric speech recognition, demonstrating improved generalisation in low-resource and long-form scenarios \cite{ducorroy25_interspeech}.
-Finally, Selective Attention Merging \cite{shankar2025selective} introduced a layer-wise approach that merges attention-layer via task vectors between models trained on adult and child speech, yielding notable performance gains for children’s ASR.
+Model merging has also been explored for ASR \cite{ducorroy25_interspeech,tan2021novo}.
+Divide-and-merge (DAM) trains models on data partitions and combines them via genetic search and SGD fine-tuning \cite{tan2021novo}.
+Recent studies apply merging to Whisper checkpoints for dysarthric speech, improving generalisation in low-resource and long-form settings \cite{ducorroy25_interspeech}, and propose Selective Attention Merging, a layer-wise approach that merges attention layers via task vectors for adult–child transfer, improving children’s ASR \cite{shankar2025selective}.